FIWARE/tutorials.IoT-Agent/README.md

     --data-raw 't|3'
 ```

-A similar request was made in the previous tutorial (before the IoT Agent was connected) when the door was unlocked, you
+A similar request was made in the previous tutorial (before the IoT Agent was connected) when the sprinkler system was
-will have seen the state of each Soil sensor changing and a Northbound request will be logged in the device monitor.
+activated, you will have seen the state of each sensor changing and a Northbound request will be logged in the device
+monitor.

-Now the IoT Agent is connected, the service group has defined the resource upon which the IoT Agent is listening
+In this tutorial, now that the IoT Agent is connected, the service group has defined the endpoint upon which the IoT
-(`iot/d`) and the API key used to authenticate the request (`4jggokgpepnvsb2uv4s40d59ov`).
-Since both of these are
+Agent is listening (`iot/d`) and the API key used to authenticate the request (`4jggokgpepnvsb2uv4s40d59ov`).
+Since both
-recognized, the measurement is valid.
+of these are recognized from the request, the measurement is valid.

-Because we have specifically provisioned the device (`motion001`) - the IoT Agent is able to map attributes before
+Because we have specifically provisioned the device (`temperature001`) - the IoT Agent is able to map attributes before
 raising a request with the Orion Context Broker.

 You can see that a measurement has been recorded, by retrieving the entity data from the context broker.
 Don't forget to